-Our principal risks have remained consistent with previous years.
+Our principal risks have been reviewed and updated as appropriate to reflect the current and relevant risks and opportunities.
+We have extended the scope of our existing Climate principal risk to consider those risks relating to nature, of which biodiversity is a subset.
 We also reflect on whether we think the level of risk associated with each of our principal risks is increasing or decreasing.
 There are three principal risks where we believe there is an increased level of risk compared with last year: